2CatStudios/UnityMusicPlayer/README.md

 ===============
 Version 1.14 DevRelease

-What we're working on for 1.2 release:
+Features we're working on for 1.2 release:
-    • Improved ease of use
     • Artwork downloading
+    • Easier way to refresh OMB

+Features complete for 1.2 release:
     • MusicViewer and MusicManager merge
-    • Refresh OMB button
     • Change sort to different directory, on desktop for example
+    • Improved ease of use

 What we're working on for later releases:
     • Socket server